jacoballen4534/cs723-AS1-Frequency-Relay/README.md

 LEDG0-LEDG7 display the management (shed/unshed) status of the loads.
 Note that on the app, the lowest priority load is represented on the left and the highest on the right.

+Slide switches SW0-SW7 manually control the state of the loads unless overridden by automatic management.

 KEY3 can be used to enable/disable maintenance mode as long as the loads are not being automatically managed.
 Maintenance mode status is displayed on the app.

 Keyboard input can be used to set the thresholds.
 The current keyboard input is displayed on the DE2's LCD, as well as the app display.
 Use keyboard letters 'F' and 'R' to change modes between setting frequency and rate-of-change thresholds.
 This mode change should be reflected on the LCD prompt.